-The Board of Directors affirmatively determined that six of the non-employee Directors, Erland E. Kailbourne, Ross B. Kenzie, Reginald B. Newman II, E. Wycliffe Orr, Jr., Jayne K. Rand and Robert M. Zak are "Independent Directors" under the rules of the SEC and under the rules and guidelines of the NASDAQ Stock Market, including without limitation NASDAQ Rule 5605(a)(2), and, therefore, that a majority of Rand's eight-person Board of Directors is currently independent as so defined.
-The Board of Directors has determined that there are no relationships between Rand and the Directors classified as independent other than service on its Board of Directors and compensation paid to Directors.
+The Board of Directors affirmatively determined that all the non-employee Directors, Erland E. Kailbourne, Ross B. Kenzie, Reginald B. Newman II, Jayne K. Rand and Robert M. Zak are "Independent Directors" under the rules of the SEC and under the rules and guidelines of the NASDAQ Stock Market.
+Therefore, a majority of Rand's six-person Board of Directors is currently independent as so defined.
+The Board of Directors has determined that there are no relationships between Rand and the Directors determined to be independent other than service on its Board of Directors and compensation paid to those Directors.

-The nominees for the 2016 Election of Directors have been selected by the Independent Directors of the Board upon the recommendation of Rand's Governance and Nominating Committee comprised solely of independent Directors in compliance with NASDAQ Rule 5605(e)(1).
+The nominees for election as a Director at the Annual Meeting have been selected by the Independent Directors of the Board upon the recommendation of Rand's Governance and Nominating Committee, which is comprised solely of Independent Directors in compliance with the requirements of NASDAQ Rule 5605(e)(1).

-Two of the Directors are deemed to be an "interested person" under Section 2(a)(19) of the Investment Company Act of 1940, as amended ("Investment Company Act") with respect to Rand: Allen F. Grum because he is an executive officer of Rand, and Robert S. McLeese because he directly or indirectly owns, controls or holds, with power to vote, more than 5% of Rand's outstanding shares.
-Persons who are interested persons are not independent directors under the rules and guidelines of the NASDAQ Stock Market.
+Allen F. Grum has been determined to be an "interested person" under Section 2(a)(19) of the Investment Company Act of 1940, as amended ("Investment Company Act") with respect to Rand because he is an executive officer of Rand.
+Directors who are determined to be interested persons do not qualify as independent directors under the rules and guidelines of the NASDAQ Stock Market.

-The independence determination of the Board of Directors under the SEC rules and under the NASDAQ Stock Market rules and guidelines also included conclusions that:
+The Board of Directors, with reference to the SEC rules and the NASDAQ Stock Market rules and guidelines, also determined that:

-- each of the members of the Audit Committee, the Governance and Nominating Committee, and the Compensation Committee are independent under the applicable NASDAQ rules and guidelines and SEC rules for purposes of determining independence for each of those committees; - the 2015 compensation of the executive officers of Rand was determined by a majority of the Independent Directors of the Board; - each of the members of the Audit Committee also meets the additional independence requirements under SEC Rule 10A-3(b) and NASDAQ Rule 5605(a)(2); and - each of the members of the Compensation Committee also meet the independence requirements under the rules and guidelines of the NASDAQ Stock Market, including without limitation, NASDAQ Rule 5605(d) and 5605(a)(2).
+- each member of the Audit Committee, the Governance and Nominating Committee, and the Compensation Committee are independent under the applicable NASDAQ Stock Market rules and guidelines and SEC rules for purposes of determining independence of members of each of those committees; - the 2016 compensation of the executive officers of Rand was determined by a majority of the Independent Directors of the Board; - each member of the Audit Committee also meets the additional independence requirements under Rule 10A-3(b) of the Exchange Act and NASDAQ Rule 5605(c)(2)(a); and - each member of the Compensation Committee also meet the independence requirements under the rules and guidelines of NASDAQ Rule 5605(d).

 Rand's Chairman, Mr. Newman, serves as chair of meetings of the Independent Directors.
-It is currently contemplated that "executive sessions" of the Independent Directors will occur at least twice during the fiscal year ending December 31, 2016, in addition to separate meetings of standing committees of the Board of Directors.
+It is currently contemplated that "executive sessions" of the Independent Directors will occur at least twice during the year ending December 31, 2017.
+The Corporation will also hold separate committee meetings of the Board of Directors during 2017, which committees are comprised of Independent Directors.